lewis-prescott-cruk/cypress-interview-exercise/README.md

 As you conduct the exercise, remember that you are trying to give them a controlled, safe environment where they can demonstrate their skills.
 Interviews should not be a ritual hazing.
 You are solving a problem together.

-If they ask, I'd personally be happy to let them use online resources to help—but not impressed by them just "searching for the answer" and paste that in!
+If they ask, I'd personally be happy to let them use online resources to help—but not impressed by them just "searching for the answer" and pasting that in!

 ## Get ready before you start